hreilly/design.gvhomes.com/README.md

 # design.gvhomes.com
-Public facing site for the GV Homes Design center, with additional features for logged-in users.
+Public facing site template for the GV Homes Design center, with additional features for logged-in users.